The Google Groups tool is meant to make it easy for people with a Google account to work more efficiently in groups.

 Table of Contents

-- Google’s UI for Google Groups makes doing support painful
+- Why Google Groups makes delivering support painful

-- Manage Google Groups like a champ – right from Gmail
+- Manage Google Groups like a champ with Hiver – right from Gmail

-Google Groups, which began as a collaborative space for online discussions, seemed like a natural solution when businesses started looking for ways to do customer support from Gmail.
+Google Groups, which began as a collaborative space for online discussions, seemed like a natural solution when businesses started looking for ways to do customer support from their Gmail account.

 All incoming emails go to everyone in the Google group.
 But unless the agent who responds to a customer mail copies his/her reply to the group email address, others in the group will not know that a reply has been sent or what the reply is.